Using Distance Correlation for Efficient Bayesian Optimization: Global probing of a black-box function

-The results of the performance evaluation are presented in Figure~\ref{fg:GC_DC}.
-Clearly the policy with $r=0$ performs worst, indicating high efficiency of integral observations as a means of collecting distributed data. \textsf{GP-DC} is almost degenerate with the random policy up to 14th step, but from there on \textsf{GP-DC} consistently outperforms the random policy.
-The random policy needs 45 steps to attain $R^2\geq 0.68$.
-In contrast, \textsf{GP-DC} needs only 30 steps, implying more than $30\%$ reduction of required steps.
+The numerical results are presented in Figure~\ref{fg:GC_DC}.
+Clearly the policy with $r=0$ performs worst, indicating high efficiency of integral observations as a means of collecting macroscopic information.
+The gap between {\newbo} and the random policy is less impressive, which may be expected since the latter also performs integral observations albeit at random widths.
+The statistically significant difference between their performance, however, underlines the utility of {\newbo}, at least for this particular terrain case.

-The distribution of $r$ selected by \textsf{GP-DC} at each step is shown in Figure~\ref{fg:GC_DC_r}.
+The distribution of $r$ selected by {\newbo} at each step is shown in Figure~\ref{fg:GC_DC_r}.
 At the initial stages, $r\gtrsim0.3$ is strongly favored, whereas at the later stages $r\lesssim 0.15$ is favored.
-This result implies that the proposed algorithm initially searches for long-wavelength information but later turns to shorter-wavelength information, which is in accord with that presented in Sec.~\ref{sc:tsd}.
+This figure brings to light that {\newbo} initially searches for long-wavelength information but later turns to shorter-wavelength information in a self-controlled manner, which in accordance with our findings in Section~\ref{sc:tsd}.